-Nowadays, there are two popular broadcast software programs: OBS Studio and Streamlabs OBS.
-Nearly every streamer on YouTube, Mixer, Twitch, and Facebook Live uses one of them.
-Although both apps share many similarities, they also have different pros and cons.
-Restream is here to help you decide which one is better for you.
+To live stream, you absolutely must have two things: a stable internet connection and a broadcasting app or software.
+Without both, streaming is impossible.
+The two most popular options for live streaming software are OBS Studio and Streamlabs.
+Nearly every streamer on YouTube, Twitch and Facebook Live uses one of these programs.
+Although the apps are similar, they have different pros and cons.
+This article will help you decide which one is better for you.

 - Switch cameras